linode/terraform-provider-linode/docs/guides/migrate_to_instance_config_and_disk_resources.md

     }
   }

+  # the embedded disk block attribute that needs to be migrated
   disk {
     label      = "test-swap"
     size       = 1024
     filesystem = "swap"
   }

+  # the embedded disk block attribute that needs to be migrated
   disk {
     label            = "test-disk"
     size             = 24576